metabase/metabase/docs/operations-guide/environment-variables.md

 Type: string<br>
 Default: `"mail"`

-Attribute to use for the users email. (usually 'mail', 'email' or 'userPrincipalName')
+Attribute to use for the user's email. (usually 'mail', 'email' or 'userPrincipalName')

 #### `MB_LDAP_ATTRIBUTE_FIRSTNAME`